openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 2. A "background" image is acquired, at a time when nobody is in the scene.
 Sometimes, a running average of the camera feed is used as the background.
 3. The live video image is compared with the background image.
 Their absolute difference is computed.
 4. The absolute difference is thresholded.

+## Other Stuff

+- mentioning ROI
+- Example: creating an average of several images (e.g. Jason Salavon)
+- Example: creating a running average

 ### Filtering and Noise Removal Convolution Filtering